decidim/decidim/docs/advanced/modules.md

 # :my_component is the unique name of the component that will be globally registered.
 Decidim.register_component(:my_component) do |component|
   # The user will be redirected to the component's engine when accessing it through
-  # the public page of a participatory process.
+  # the public page of a participatory space.
 A component's engine is isolated
   # from the outside so it can deal with its own dependencies without having to
   # know its render path or its parent resources.
   component.engine = MyComponent::Engine